News flash

 Although there are no techniques that can completely protect us, there are steps we can take to make us less vulnerable and slow down abuses.

-Some publishers of free tools have demonstrated egregious disregard for privacy.
-And other organizations have developed tools that protect users' privacy.
+Some publishers of free tools have demonstrated egregious disregard for privacy, and employ methods to collect and aggregate our personal data.
+There are other organizations that have developed tools that protect users' privacy.
 We outline some of these tools here.

 Our expectation is to maintain this document as new information arises.